ngbplatform/NGB/docs/platform/runtime-execution-core-collaborators-map.md

 **Role**

-`IDocumentService` defines the document-facing application contract consumed above the runtime layer.
+`IDocumentService` defines the generic metadata/CRUD/graph/effects and trusted-derivation contract consumed above the runtime layer.
+Trusted lifecycle operations are separated into `IDocumentSystemLifecycleService`; interactive actions use the query/dispatcher contracts.

 **What the verified contract proves**